WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/azure/README.md

 If you are working through a Quickstart for IoT Hub device streams, select the free tier.

 * **IoT Hub units**: The number of messages allowed per unit per day depends on your hub's pricing tier.
 For example, if you want the hub to support ingress of 700,000 messages, you choose two S1 tier units.
 For details about the other tier options, see Choosing the right IoT Hub tier.
+SME: link missing

 * **Azure Security Center**: Turn this on to add an extra layer of threat protection to IoT and your devices.
 This option is not available for hubs in the free tier.
 For more information about this feature, see Azure Security Center for IoT.
+SME: link missing

 * **Advanced Settings > Device-to-cloud partitions**: This property relates the device-to-cloud messages to the number of simultaneous readers of the messages.
 Most hubs need only four partitions.

-6. Select **Next: Tags** to continue to the next screen.
+6. Select **Next: Tags** to continue to the next screen.SME: example picture missing

 Tags are name/value pairs.
 You can assign the same tag to multiple resources and resource groups to categorize resources and consolidate billing.
 For more information, see Use tags to organize your Azure resources.
+SME: link missing

 7. Select **Next: Review + create** to review your choices.
 You see something similar to this screen, but with the values you selected when creating the hub.